Hazrat-Ali9/PostgreSQL-Learning/README.md

 ## Introduction

-Welcome to the **PostgreSQL Learning Guide** — a structured and hands-on journey designed to help you master one of the world’s most powerful and feature-rich open-source relational database systems.
+Welcome to the **PostgreSQL Learning** — a structured and hands-on journey designed to help you master one of the world’s most powerful and feature-rich open-source relational database systems.

 PostgreSQL is widely trusted for its reliability, performance, and standards compliance.
 Whether you're building small applications or managing large-scale enterprise systems, understanding PostgreSQL is an essential skill for developers and data engineers alike.